erblast/docs/macOS.md

 Makes the terminal window look like the git bash shell in windows.
 The advantage is that the command line indicates which branch of the git repository you are in. [link](https://github.com/fabriziocucci/git-bash-for-mac)

+### Add copy to path feature
+In windows we are used to copying the path of a file via shift + right click menu.
+With a mac we need to create the featue using the `automator` which is some kind of macro builder.
+The procedure is described [here](http://osxdaily.com/2013/06/19/copy-file-folder-path-mac-os-x/)

 ## Shortcuts

 The keyboard layout is a bit weird some characters are just not on my keyboard.
 We can find a lot of the special